Welandfarm/LittleForests/replit.md

 - August 7, 2025.
 Completed migration from Replit Agent to Replit environment with all dependencies properly configured
 - August 7, 2025.
 Fixed product image display by populating database with appropriate seedling/tree images replacing null image URLs
 - August 7, 2025.
 Verified all API endpoints working correctly with real data from Supabase database
+- August 7, 2025.
+Successfully completed migration with direct Supabase database access as requested
+- August 7, 2025.
+Updated all 9 products with proper tree/seedling images using direct database connection

 ## User Preferences